Climate Camp Against Nukes

 Why register at all?
 In order to plan our action camp, it is important to know in advance how many people are coming.
 We don’t want to organise too many…

-► not to allow the deployment of new B61-12 nuclear bombs: withdrawal instead of rearmament!
+► no deployment of nuclear bombs: withdrawal instead of rearmament!

 ► to recognise the suffering of survivors and environmental destruction caused by nuclear weapons use, testing and production, as well as assistance to survivors and environmental remediation

-► to commit to climate finance for countries of the Global South (including loss and damage)
+► climate finance for countries of the Global South (including loss and damage)

 ► to implement socially just energy and transport transition instead of new fossil fuel infrastructure.